python/cpython/Doc/faq/library.rst

 at the bottom of the main module of your program.

-Once your program is organized as a tractable collection of function and class behaviours you should write test functions that exercise the behaviours.
+Once your program is organized as a tractable collection of function and class behaviours, you should write test functions that exercise the behaviours.
 A test suite that automates a sequence of tests can be associated with each module.
 This sounds like a lot of work, but since Python is so terse and flexible it's surprisingly easy.
 You can make coding much more pleasant and fun by writing your test functions in parallel with the "production code", since this makes it